senggan/Cleaning/CODEBOOK.md

 5. Add in subject column and Activity column for both train and test data set.

 6. Merges the training and the test sets to create one data set.
-7. From the data set in step 6, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+7. From the data set in step 6, creates a second independent tidy data set with the average of each variable for each activity and each subject.
 Write out the tindy data set to "MeanTbl.txt"

 # Data Dictionary
-The raw data are from "Human Activity Recognition Using Smartphones Dataset Version 1.0" produced by
-Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
+The raw data are from "Human Activity Recognition Using Smartphones Dataset Version 1.0" produced by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
 Smartlab - Non Linear Complex Systems Laboratory
 DITEN - Università degli Studi di Genova.
 Via Opera Pia 11A, I-16145, Genoa, Italy.